SAL778/SIC-CoHive/docs/UserStories.md

 3. Users can make informed decisions based on applicant profiles and CVs.

 9.05 - Application Portal
-As a user, I want to view and manage my current applications/placements, so that I can review my applications, withdraw them, or delete my placements.
+As a user, I want to view and manage my current applications/placements, so that I can review my applications, withdraw them or delete my placements.

 Acceptance Tests